 After arriving in Palma, the old town is probably the best place to start as a visitor.
-We'd recommend you start at the cathedral and along Passeig des Born as they're easy to find and navigate, at this point you can’t help but be impressed with the city has to offer.
+You can start at the cathedral and along Passeig des Born as they're easy to find and navigate, at this point you can’t help but be impressed with the city has to offer.
 Along this grand avenue, you'll find high-street and designer shops, before gaining the confidence to stray off into the maze of pretty streets.
 If you are patient, follow the road around to the right onto the tree lined promenade of La Rambla, home to florists and newspaper sellers, or onto Avinguda Avinguda Jaume III for further shops and stunning architecture.

-Once you have your bearings and are keen to explore the ancient passages, we recommend heading slightly to the west of Passeig des Born.
+Once you have your bearings and are keen to explore the ancient passages, head slightly to the west of Passeig des Born.
 Here you will find the quaint, ancient district of Sa Llotja (or La Lonja), which is home to some of Palma’s finest boutiques, art galleries and Spanish restaurants.
 If you decide to venture east of Passeig des Born, you'll find gift shops, fashion boutiques, shoe shops and cafes.
 On this side also lies Plaça Major, which holds markets featuring arts and crafts and other touristy trinkets.
 This area also encompasses Plaça Cort where the handsome Mallorcan Town Hall resides, and another popular shopping street called Sant Miquel.
 You will also likely stumble upon the Olivar Market, a traditional Spanish undercover market selling all sorts of fresh produce.

 Santa Catalina, which used to house fishermen and craftsmen in days gone by, has now resurrected itself as the hip and trendy area for all the cool kids.
 In the daytime, it's home to eclectic shops and boutiques, from interior design to dresses.
 Here you'll find yet another undercover food market called ‘Mercat de Santa Catalina’ which is also worth a little peep inside if you are in the area.
 However, it's highly recommended you make a visit to Santa Catalina once the sun has gone down since it has become known in recent years for its thriving nightlife due to the number of trendy bars, clubs and contemporary restaurants popping up.
 If you aim to start at Carrer de Argentina, which is easy to find from the sea front, and stroll around the roads between Carrer de San Magí and Carrer de la Fàbrica, you'll cover a large proportion of the area.
 This is the place to go for modern, yet relaxed, delicious food and cocktails.